srijan-paul/srijan-paul.github.io/injuly.in/src/blog/index.md

 # Blog

 Most of my writing is about programming, technology, books, and math.
-Occasionally, I log my opinions on subjects that don't belong in any one category.
+Occasionally, I pen down my opinions on subjects that don't fit in any one category.

-I publish these write-ups to record fragments of my experiences, to share my thoughts, and to have something tangible to look back on.
+Hopefully, you find something of value here.